FekihTaoufik/laravue-todoapp/readme.md

-# Laravue
+# Laravue TodoApp
-Full stack laravel and vuejs articles app with bootstrapCSS.
+A Todo App build on Laravel and Vuejs using BootstrapCSS.

 ### Running this app
-- clone this repo or just zip from the above green button.
+- clone this repo or just the zip from the above green button.

 - Make sure you have [composer](https://getcomposer.org/) installed for laravel and [nodejs](https://nodejs.org/en/) for npm.

-- Rename .env.example to .env and add your database and mail credentials.
+- Rename **.env.example** to **.env** and add your database and mail credentials.

 - Install laravel dependencies.
 ```bash